-Transcript: Fruits, Veggies, and Longevity: How Many Minutes Per Mouthful?
+Transcript: Fruits, Veggies, & Longevity: How Many Minutes Per Mouthful?

 Probably the least controversial advice in all of nutrition is eat more fruits and vegetables, which is to say eat more plants, since the term vegetable just basically just means all parts of the plant that aren’t fruit.
 Eat more fruits and vegetables if for no other reason than to live longer, but only recently did we learn how much longer.

 The first study to follow people over time to evaluate a dose-response curve between fruit and vegetable consumption and mortality.
 Compared to those eating five servings of fruits and veggies a day, those only eating four lose a month off their lifespan.
 Only three servings, lose three months.
 Then we start going off the cliff.
 At 2 servings a day we live 7 months shorter, 1 serving practically a year and a half, two years gone at half serving a day, and then three years of our lives down the drain.